jordaneremieff/django-rest-slack/README.md

 ## Setup

-- `pip install django django-rest-framework django-rest-slack`
+- `pip install django django-rest-framework django-rest-slack psycopg2-binary`

 - Include the following to your settings.py: